lockekk/deskflow-hid/PLAN.md

 ## Change Summary
 - Multi-instance support validated in practice: two bridge clients can now connect concurrently to a single server on the same PC.
 - Bridge client temporarily reports a fixed 1920×1080 display size so the server accepts DINF responses during debugging.
+- Hardware bridge target switched from Pico 2 W to ESP32 series modules to fix BLE radio reliability issues observed during field testing.

 ## Problem
-Need to extend PC keyboard/mouse control to mobile devices (iPad/iPhone/Android) that don't support standard Deskflow client installation.
+Need to extend PC keyboard/mouse control to mobile devices (iPad/iPhone/Android) that don't support standard Deskflow client installation while relying on a BLE radio that remains stable in typical office environments; the Pico 2 W modules we used initially have unacceptable packet loss, so the plan now standardizes on ESP32 hardware.

 ## Solution
-Create a hardware bridge using Pico 2 W that converts Deskflow protocol to Bluetooth LE HID, allowing PC to control mobile devices wirelessly through a USB-connected bridge device.
+Create a hardware bridge using ESP32 (e.g., ESP32-S3) modules that converts Deskflow protocol to Bluetooth LE HID, allowing PC to control mobile devices wirelessly through a USB-connected bridge device with stronger RF performance.

 The software portion runs entirely inside `deskflow-core` and integrates with the existing client/server stack.
 All new behavior must keep protocol compatibility with the upstream server.